accessrichard/playground/README.md

 ####MythTV\mythtranscode.sh

-A MythTV transcoding user job to mkv
+A MythTV user job to transcode a recording to mkv

 Note: I need to eventually convert from bash to python so that I can access the myth api function to delete a recording once transcoded.